 But God wants us to rule well over our households, to be wise and faithful in everything He has delegated to our authority.

-Someday we’ll stand before our King, in His holy city, and we want to hear Him say, “Good job, Momma.
+Someday we’ll stand before our King, in His holy city, and we want to hear Him say, “Good job, Mama.
 You weren’t lazy.
 Instead you were industrious and caring and fruitful.
 I have big plans for my new world, so I set aside a nation of kings (and queens) and priests (1 Peter 2:9).
 Would you please be Queen of ___ for me?
 I know you’ll do a great job!”

 “As it is written: